Huntley & Palmers: George Palmer

 In 1865, the company expanded into the European continent, and received royal warrants from Napoleon III and Leopold II of Belgium.
 At their height, they employed over 5,000 people and became the world's largest biscuit firm in 1900.
 The origins of the firm's success lay in a number of areas.
 They provided a wide variety of popular products, producing 400 different varieties by 1903, and mass production enabled them to price their products keenly.
 One source of flour was Hambleden Mill, a few miles down the Thames.
 Every week a barge, Maid of the Mill, brought flour upriver from the mill.

+Huntely & Palmers exhibited at many World Exhibitions throughout the 19th century.
+At the Exposition Universelle (1878), they were awarded the grand prix in the biscuits and pastries category, honoured as an "unrivalled house, known throughout the world for its enormous output and for the excellent quality of its products".

 The Palmers were notable local figures in Reading who generously gave money and land to Reading, including Palmer Park and the town was often known as "biscuit town".
 Reading F.C. football team was also known as the "biscuit men".
 The company provided free biscuits for first-class rail travellers from Paddington, urging them to look out for the works in Reading.